 DeBarge Biography (Wikipedia)

-DeBarge was an American musical recording group composed of several members of the DeBarge family, a family of musical talent often compared to the Jackson family.
-In addition to various solo projects completed by members of the family, DeBarge was active between 1979 to 1989.
-As an R&B group, they enjoyed popularity throughout that time with a popular musical sound that has been compared to a mix pop-oriented whose repertoire included R&B, soul, funk, and pop music.
+DeBarge was an American musical recording group composed of several members of the DeBarge family.
+In addition to various solo projects completed by members of the family, DeBarge was active between 1980 and 1989.
 The group originally consisted of Mark, Randy, Bunny and El.
 James joined the group a year later for their second album.
 Bobby and Chico joined in 1987 en 1988 respectively, replacing Bunny and El.

 DeBarge released six studio albums, four of them with Motown's Gordy Records: The DeBarges (1981), All This Love (1982), In a Special Way (1983), and Rhythm of the Night (1985).
 The latter became the group's best-selling album and contained the single "Rhythm of the Night", which hit No. 3 on the Billboard Hot 100, making it their highest charting single in the United States.
 DeBarge entered its decline in 1986, when El and Bunny were offered solo deals with Motown, and DeBarge was released from its contract.

 The remaining members signed with Stripe Horse Records, an independent label, in 1987, which released their final studio album, Bad Boys.
 The group continued to perform for an additional two years, with Chico DeBarge joining the group in 1988.
 A member of the group, Bobby, along with his other brother Chico were arrested for drug trafficking in 1989.
 Personal problems, legal issues, compounded with the ever changing musical tastes of the public led to the group's dispersion in 1989, 10 years after its inception.